 What's a girl sleuth to do without her trademark sleuthing tools?
 Never leave home without a trusty flashlight or a handy

 magnifying glass.
-A bag of clothes and a bathing suit kept close at hand in the trunk for those sudden overnight sleuthing adventures is essential.
+A bag of clothes bathing and a suit kept close at hand in the trunk for those sudden overnight sleuthing adventures is essential.

 Always on the trail of clues through musty old attics, castle dungeons, secret passageways with hidden